Summary

 It was sufficient for consumers to open websites on the basis of the posts, which made it possible to look more closely at a particular product.
 Consumers would be directed to the respective Instagram account of the manufacturers of the presented products.

-“It is crucial that the respondent, as an influencer and thus as an advertising figure, motivates her followers to click on the “tags”,”
+“The decisive factor is that the defendant, as an influencer and thus as an advertising figure, motivates her followers to click on the “tags””,

 The decision cannot be challenged.